AI Based Networking – A Fundamental Transition From Traditional Models

 1. Microsoft Certified Azure Network Engineer Associate

 ANEA is an associate-level certification that validates your ability to implement and manage Microsoft Azure networking solutions.
+Topics covered:

 • Azure networking fundamentals